pboutinaud/SHiVAi/README.md

 ### Trained AI model

 In all the mentioned situations, **you will also need** to obtain the trained deep-learning models you want to use (for PVS, WMH, CMB, and Lacuna segmentation).
-They are available at https://github.com/pboutinaud
+They are available at [https://github.com/pboutinaud](https://github.com/pboutinaud)

+All the models must be stored in a common folder whose path must also be filled in the `model_path` variable of the config file (see point 4 of [Fully contained process](#fully-contained-process)).
 Let's consider that you stored them in `/myHome/myProject/Shiva_AI_models` for the following parts.

+Each model must also be paired with a `model_info.json` file.
+These json files should be available on the same repository as their corresponding model.
+Note that json these files are where the pipeline will look for the models path, so you may have to manually edit the path to the models.
+By default, the paths to the models are the relative path starting from the folder storing the specific model it is paired with (e.g. `brainmask/modelfile.h5` for the brain mask models used [below](#brain-masking), stored in a `brainmask` folder).

+This way, if you simply unzip the downloaded models in the common model folder, the `model_info.json` file *should* already be good (e.g., the brainmask model should end up with a full path like `/myHome/myProject/Shiva_AI_models/brainmask/modelfile.h5`).

-> ⚠️For the pipeline too work, a `model_info.json` file must be present in the folder containing the AI model files (e.g. the .h5 files).
-If it's not the case, see the [Create missing json file](#create-missing-json-file) section, and don't forget to update the config file (see [Fully contained process](#fully-contained-process)) if you use one.
+> ⚠️If the `model_info.json` is not available for some reason, refer to the [Create missing json file](#create-missing-json-file) section, and don't forget to update the config file  if you use one.

+### Brain masking

+SHiVAi relies on the access to brain masks in order to crop the input volumes to the proper dimension for the aI models.
+More details are available [below](#brain-parcellation-and-region-wise-statistics), but if you do not have such masks on hand, SHiVAi can create them automatically using a dedicated AI model.
+To use this option, you will have to download it and store (after unzipping) in the same folder as the other AI models.
+The brain masking model can be found following the link: [https://cloud.efixia.com/sharing/Mn9LB5mIR](https://cloud.efixia.com/sharing/Mn9LB5mIR)

 ### Fully contained process